 Which companies are the biggest importers and exporters in the U.S.?
-The majority of people will know the names of the businesses that ship the most goods into the country (measured by volume transported on container ships), but the biggest exporters hardly ring a bell.
+The majority of people will know the names of the businesses that ship the most goods into the country (measured by volume transported on container ships), but most of the biggest exporters hardly ring a bell.

-Largest importer Walmart has a big lead on runner-up Target and is also way ahead of the biggest U.S. exporter, America Chung Nam.
+Largest importer Walmart has a substantial lead on runner-up Target and is also way ahead of the biggest U.S. exporter, Koch Industries.
 While Walmart has 2.2 million employees, the top 5 U.S. exporter, America Chung Nam, only has 120.
-The paper and plastics recycling company headquartered in City of Industry, Calif., only has 200, according to Zoominfo.
+The paper and plastics recycling company is headquartered in City of Industry, Calif., according to Zoominfo.
 Their containers full of old cardboard and plastic recyclables are mainly headed for Asia.
 In 2018, the company was still the biggest exporter in the U.S. but a ban on plastic recyclables imports into China likely contributed to a decline in the company's and its competitors' export volumes.